Djwarf/Qasa/docs/api/threat_model.md

 - The Rust `aes-gcm` crate for symmetric encryption
 - The Rust `argon2` crate for password-based key derivation
 - The Rust `zeroize` crate for secure memory handling
+- The Rust `pkcs11` crate for HSM integration
+- The Rust `pyo3` crate for Python bindings
+- The Rust `wasm-bindgen` crate for WebAssembly support

 ## Assets to Protect